Purépecha: Spanish era (1525-1821)

 After hearing of the Spanish conquest of the Aztec Empire and having the native population much diminished by an epidemic of smallpox, the cazonci Tangaxuan II pledged his allegiance as a vassal of the King of Spain without a fight in 1525.
 It is believed that the Spanish conquistador Cristóbal de Olid, upon arriving in the Purépecha Empire, now in present-day Michoacán, explored some parts of Guanajuato in the early 1520s.
 A legend relates of a 16- or 17-year-old Purépecha, Princess Eréndira, who led her people into a fierce war against the Spanish.
 Using stolen Spanish horses, her people learned to ride into battle.
 In 1529 to 1530, the Spanish forces entered Michoacán and some parts of Guanajuato with an army of 500 Spanish soldiers and more than 10,000 Native warriors.

-Then, in 1530, the president of the Real Audiencia, Nuño de Guzmán, a conquistador notorious for his ruthlessness and brutality towards the natives, plundered the region and executed Tangaxuan II, destroying the Purépecha State and provoking a chaotic situation and widespread violence.
+In 1530, the president of the Real Audiencia, Nuño de Guzmán, a conquistador notorious for his ruthlessness and brutality towards the natives, plundered the region and executed Tangaxuan II, destroying the Purépecha State and provoking a chaotic situation and widespread violence.
 In 1533, the Crown sent an experienced Oidor (Judge of the Audiencia) and later bishop, Don Vasco de Quiroga, who established a lasting colonial rule.
-The lands of the Purépecha was subjected to serious deforestation during the Spanish Colonial period.
+The lands of the Purépecha were subjected to serious deforestation during the Spanish Colonial period.

 Post-independence history

 Cárdenas era

-Following the Mexican Revolution (1910-1920), Michoacán experienced political unrest.
+Following the Mexican Revolution (1910–1920), Michoacán experienced political unrest.
 When former revolutionary general Lázaro Cárdenas, originally from a small town in Michoacán, was appointed governor of his state, he began an ambitious program of reform and economic development, which he continued when he became president of Mexico (1934–40).
-For him, the indigenous heritage of Michoacán was foundational for the construction of Mexico's post-revolutionary identity.
+For him, the Indigenous heritage of Michoacán was foundational for the construction of Mexico's post-revolutionary identity.
 Although the Aztecs loomed large in Mexican history and the construction of identity, Cárdenas saw the Purépecha as "purer" source.
 The Purépecha had never been conquered by the Aztecs, but in the era of the Spanish conquest, the resistance of the Purépecha was a point of regional pride.
 In particular, Cárdenas promoted the story of Princess Eréndira who is said to have fought against the Spanish.
 He named the house he built in Pátzcuaro "La Quinta Eréndira" and commissioned muralists to depict Purépecha history in his residence and elsewhere.
 Purépecha traditions of folkloric performance became a source of indigenista pride.

-Out-migration from Michoacán
+Emigration from Michoacán

-In the late twentieth and early twenty-first century social scientists have studied Purépecha out-migration from the region.
+In the late twentieth and early twenty-first century social scientists have studied Purépecha emigration from the region.